Yvette Fernandez: Published works

+Reviews

 The Manila Bulletin described the book as "the story two elephant sisters, one a stuffed toy and the other a glass display, both belonging to a little boy.
 Naturally, because of how different these two elephants are, the little boy doesn’t play with them in the same way.
 The stuffed toy elephant gets to go places, while the glass elephant just stays in place, on a table inside the little boy’s playroom.
 Though different, both are still elephants, and that’s why they consider themselves sisters."

-In 2019, Anvil Publishing released Good Morning, Manila! and Good Night, Manila!, a pair of books illustrated by Nicole Lim, that take the readers around the City of Manila.
+In 2019, Anvil Publishing released Good Morning, Manila! and Good Night, Manila!, a pair of books illustrated by Nicole Lim that take readers around the City of Manila.

 "I'd like to think that these books will resonate with Filipinos all over the world who have happy memories about Manila.
 I want these books to be a source of nostalgia and pride for them," Fernandez told spot.ph.

 Yorme!
 The Life Story of Isko Moreno, written by Fernandez and illustrated by Ray Sunga, was published by Summit Books in 2021.
 It tells the story of how a garbage scavenger from Tondo went against all odds to become the Mayor of the City of Manila.

 In 2021, Adarna House released Dancing Waters: The Story of Leni Robredo, a book on then-Vice President of the Philippines Leni Robredo, written by Fernandez and illustrated by Abi Goy.
 Half of the sales went to the Office of the Vice President's community learning hubs, launched during the COVID-19 pandemic to support students and shifts during the shift to distance learning.

 The Christmas Toys, written by Fernandez, and illustrated by Aldy Aguirre, was published in 2022, 33 years after the story was written.

 "Sometimes in the busyness of life, people forget what the first Christmas was [all about] and hopefully people remember that," Fernandez told Businessworld.

-It was one of the books displayed at the Philippines booth at Frankfurter Buchmesse in 2023, the world's largest festival for books, and the London Book Fair in 2024.
+It was displayed at the Philippines booth at Frankfurter Buchmesse in 2023 and the London Book Fair in 2024.